sentioxyz/iota/iota-execution/README.md

 - The metered verifier, used during signing.
 - The VM, for executing transactions to effects.
-- The adapter, that integrates Move into Sui.
+- The adapter, that integrates Move into IOTA.
 - Access to the state as seen by the VM, such as type layout resolution.

 The specific versions of crates in the execution layer are found in:

-- `./sui-execution`, (latest version and cuts/copies of sui-specific crates).
+- `./iota-execution`, (latest version and cuts/copies of iota-specific crates).
 - `./external-crates/move/move-execution` (cuts/copies of move-specific
   crates).